 I have over five years of Adobe Photoshop experience and am Adobe Photoshop certified.
 In this article, I’ll show you two easy ways to dodge and burn in Adobe Photoshop.

 Table of Contents

 - The Dodge and Burn tool will help to lighten and darken certain images without editing the entire photo.

 - Utilizing this method will give your imagery a three-dimensional feel since we are focusing on specific areas.

-I’m going to you how to use the Dodge and Burn tools to edit an image in the steps below.
+I’m going to you how to use a brush to dodge and burn in Photoshop by following the steps below.

 Step 1: Open the image in Photoshop that needs editing, then, while holding down the Alt (Windows) or Option (Mac) key, select the New Layer icon at the bottom of the Layers palette, or use the keyboard shortcut Control + Shift + N (Win) or Command + Shift + N (Mac).

 We will be doing this twice to create two new layers.